Welcome to the Adaptation Campaign Hub! Explore key messages, campaigns, and resources.

 Adapt2Win

-Adapting to climate change saves lives, but it’s about more than just survival—it is an opportunity to invest in solutions that help communities thrive.
-Launching ahead of COP 30, Adapt2Win is a global advocacy campaign that redefines adaptation efforts as innovative solutions leading to shared economic prosperity.
-Amplified by global sport and culture, it features iconic athletes from football, surfing, hockey, cricket, and track and more who call on COP 30 to invest in climate adaptation now.
+Adapting to climate change saves lives, but it’s about more than just survival — it is an opportunity to invest in solutions that help communities thrive.
+Adapt2Win is a global advocacy campaign that redefines adaptation efforts as innovative solutions leading to shared economic prosperity.
+Amplified by global sport and culture, it features iconic athletes from football, surfing, hockey, cricket, and track who call on world leaders to invest in climate adaptation.

 Race to Resilience